Self harm guidance training for schools

 Future in Mind recommends a whole child and family approach, promoting good mental health from conception and throughout life.
 It identified that better use of the voluntary and digital services was needed; with a simpler system, breaking down the barriers which existing “tiers” of service created; and the need to embrace innovative practices in this country and abroad.

-Future in Mind (FIM) was developed by the national Children and Young People’s Mental Health and Wellbeing Task Force and published in 2015.
-You can read the full report from the Task Force here.
+Future in Mind (FIM) was developed by the national children and young people’s mental health and wellbeing task force and published in 2015.
+Read the full report from the Task Force.